 It is important to know your rights when it comes to collection agencies to give you the confidence you need should they be harassing you.
+This includes whether or not collection agencies can call you at work.
 This in turn can help to reduce the stress of the situation overall, allowing you to focus on gaining debt relief.
 Collection agencies and debt collectors are indeed able to contact your employer to confirm your employment information.
 Other than this, they cannot speak to your employer for any other reason without your written consent, unless it is regarding a wage garnishment.
 In this scenario, you should contact a Licensed Insolvency Trustee immediately to resolve the situation.

 Knowing what to say to debt collectors when you receive a call is an important part of knowing when collection agencies give up.
 It can be extremely stressful receiving a call – at times, they can be blunt and aggressive.
 Handling collection agencies in the right way can help you to stay calm and ensure you ask the right questions.
 There are a number of things to bear in mind when you receive a call from a debt collector: